-The UCR team is involved in applied research projects for local governments, actors in development cooperation and international organizations.
-With a focus on quantitative research techniques, UCR empirically addresses globalization and urbanization through the analysis of urban economic development.
+The UCR team is involved in applied research projects for local governments, actors in development cooperation and international organisations.
+With a focus on quantitative research techniques, UCR empirically addresses globalisation and urbanisation through the analysis of urban economic development.

 Extensive research is conducted on different aspects of competitiveness and resilience of cities to identify the factors which determine the competitiveness and resilience of cities around the world.
-UCR research furthermore focuses on policy analysis with the aim of identifying and suggesting effective evidence-based policy instruments that have the capacity to make cities economically more competitive and resilient to external shocks.
+UCR research furthermore focuses on policy analysis to identify and suggest effective evidence-based policy instruments that can make cities economically more competitive and resilient to external shocks.

 - United Nations Human Settlements Programme (UN-Habitat)

 - Oxford Economics

 - OECD Development Centre

 - United Nations Development Programme (UNDP)